 What is the oldest stock in the Dow?

-ExxonMobil is currently the oldest member of the Dow Jones Industrial Average.
-ExxonMobil has been in the Dow since October 1, 1928.
+Chevron is currently the oldest member of the Dow Jones Industrial Average.
+Chevron has been in the Dow since July 18, 1930.
+It was named Standard Oil of California at the time before being renamed Chevron.

 How old is the Dow?